Wrongful Termination in Arkansas

 The Federal government determines the types of illegal dismissal of employment to protect employees and, if committed by your former employer, you may be able to file a claim successfully.

 There are types of legal firing in AR that can make you ineligible to file a claim against your former employer.
 The types of legal dismissal of employment include the ending of a contract, layoffs or a business closing.
 If you have experienced one of these types of legal termination in Arkansas, your dismissal was not against the law.

 The aforementioned types of legal termination of employment disallow you to seek financial compensation or legal justice because the company did not break federal or state laws.
 If legal reasons for terminating employees in Arkansas were used in your dismissal, unfortunately, you cannot file a lawsuit for any financial or emotional damage caused.

 At-Will Employment Exceptions in Arkansas

 Is Arkansas an at will state?
 Although there are exceptions to at-will employment recognized to protect employees, Arkansas is still an at-will employment state like the other states in the nation.
 There are at-will employment exceptions in Arkansas that employers throughout the state must observe.

 What is employment at will?
 At-will employment gives employers and employees the right to terminate their relationship at any time, for any legal reason.
 The three exceptions to at will employment are:

-• Public-policy exception: Employer cannot dismiss employee if it interferes with a public policy.
+• Public-policy exception: Employer cannot dismiss an employee if it interferes with public policy.

 • Covenant of good faith and fair dealing exception: Employer must practice fair treatment and cannot let employees go with malicious intent.